How to be Helpful When You Witness Damage to a Parked Car

 Put the note in a plastic baggie and seal it if there is any chance of inclement weather.
 The note won’t do anyone any good if it gets wet and the driver can’t read what you wrote.

 Write the information down right away.
-Do it before you even leave the scene, if you can.
-According to psychologist Elizabeth F. Loftus of the University of California, Irvine, human memory is prone to misremembering details.
+Do it before you leave the scene, if you can.
+Human memory is prone to misremembering details.
 If the driver of the damaged car follows up with any questions, you’ll want to be clear and succinct when you recount what happened.

 Step 1: Write down as much information as possible about the hit and run vehicle.
 List the make, model and color of the car.
 Get the license plate number, too, if you can.
 Any details about the car that you notice can be helpful.